telia-oss/concourse-github-lambda/README.md

 [![Build Status](https://travis-ci.org/telia-oss/concourse-github-lambda.svg?branch=master)](https://travis-ci.org/telia-oss/concourse-github-lambda)

-Lambda function to rotate Github deploy keys used by Concourse teams.
+Lambda function for handling Github access tokens and deploy keys used by Concourse teams.
 See the terraform subdirectory for an example that should work (with minimal effort).

 ### Why?

-Our CI/CD (in our case Concourse) needs deploy keys to fetch code from Github.
+Our CI/CD (in our case Concourse) needs deploy keys to fetch code from Github, and access tokens to set statuses on commits or comment on pull requests.
 Instead of having teams do this manually, we can use this Lambda and simply pass a list of repositories that the team requires access to, and deploy keys will be generated and written to Secrets Manager (where it is available to their pipelines).